distribution/distribution/doc/spec/api.md

 > request, a description of the request, followed by information about that
 > request.

-A list of methods and URIs are covered in the table below:
+The table below lists the methods and URIs covered:

 |Method|Path|Entity|Description|
 -------|----|------|------------